ernestdanalyst/fifa21-data-cleaning-/README.md

 # fifa21-data-cleaning-
 ![image](https://user-images.githubusercontent.com/128243939/228201137-ab395cbf-3dbe-4623-8768-60dbaf83eb7f.png)

-A dirty data makes a dirty analysis , so take a walk with me

 # Introduction

-This is a rundown of the cleaning process for FIFA '21 dataset.
-This data set was provided as part of a challenge #Datacleaningchallenge launched on twitter by data ethusiasts to test the prowess of newbies , intermediate and pro Data analyst alike for a large messy dataset.

-The data set contains 18,979 rows and 77 columns of football players statistics and demography in 2021 The dataset is publicly available on [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) which contains data scrapped from [sofifa](www.sofifa.com).
-The datafile also includes a Data dictionary as well as a column named player url which contains a link to the player profile on sofifa to give the analyst furher insight and full details of the player in view in case of missing information.
+This outlines how to clean the FIFA '21 dataset provided for a #Datacleaningchallenge on Twitter.
+The dataset has 18,979 rows and 77 columns of football player demographics and statistics from 2021.
+It's publicly available on [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) and includes a Data dictionary and a "player url" column linking to player profiles on Sofifa for further details.
+I recommend using Power Query in Power BI for this challenge based on proficiency.

-My prefered tool for this Data cleaning challenge based on proficiency is Power Query as available on Power BI.

 # Data Cleaning Process

 ![image](https://user-images.githubusercontent.com/128243939/228203373-6939b5b0-e8e5-4a8e-8d74-8438c8e4cafc.png)

-To ensure data quality , the following approach was used after loading the data , whitespaces were removed by unticking the button from the viewtab
+After loading the data, the approach to ensuring data quality involved removing whitespaces by deselecting a button from the view tab.

 <h1 align="center">Whitespaces</h1>